gatsbyjs/gatsby/docs/docs/sourcing-from-yaml.md

     - gatsby-node.js
 ```

-Issuing `gatsby develop` in the terminal and opening a browser window for instance, to `http://localhost:8000/page1`, you'll see a page with some content,sourced from YAML.
+Running `gatsby develop` in the terminal and opening a browser window for instance, to `http://localhost:8000/page1`, you'll see a page with some content sourced from YAML.

-To get it to work on your site, you would only need to copy over the `gatsby-node.js` file located [here](https://github.com/gatsbyjs/gatsby/examples/using-gatsby-with-json-yaml/gatsby-node.js).
-The template located [here](https://github.com/gatsbyjs/gatsby/examples/using-gatsby-with-json-yaml/src/templates/basicTemplate.js).
-And the yaml file located [here](https://github.com/gatsbyjs/gatsby/examples/using-gatsby-with-json-yaml/content/templates/index.yaml).
+To make this work on your existing Gatsby site, you would need to:

+- Copy over the `gatsby-node.js` file contents: https://github.com/gatsbyjs/gatsby/examples/using-gatsby-with-json-yaml/gatsby-node.js
+- Create a basic template: https://github.com/gatsbyjs/gatsby/examples/using-gatsby-with-json-yaml/src/templates/basicTemplate.js
+- And grab the YAML file: https://github.com/gatsbyjs/gatsby/examples/using-gatsby-with-json-yaml/content/templates/index.yaml